- — Kosher, Non-GMO, Organic, Vegan

 Who Should Add Buckwheat Kernels to Their Diet

-An allergy to buckwheat is exceedingly rare and this ‘grain’ is very easy to digest.
-Organic sprouted buckwheat is particularly easy for your body to process when cooked.
-This is why people who require strictly regulated diets for various health reasons are usually allowed to eat organic buckwheat.
+Organic buckwheat kernels are such exceptional food that everyone will benefit from it.
+This pseudo-grain is perfect for any diet.
+Even the highly demanding Paleo list allows for buckwheat groats in moderation.
+An allergy to buckwheat is exceedingly rare, and this ‘grain’ is very easy to digest.
+Organic sprouted buckwheat is particularly natural for your body to process when cooked—Thats why people that require strictly regulated diets for various health reasons usually allowed to eat organic buckwheat.

 How to Cook Organic Buckwheat Kasha

-Don’t forget to rinse buckwheat groats before cooking to remove any dust and debris.
+One of the great things about organic buckwheat kernels is that you don’t have to pre-soak them before cooking.
+However, don’t forget to rinse buckwheat groats before cooking to remove any dust and debris.
+Cooking Instructions:

 - Use two parts of water or broth per 1 part organic buckwheat kernels.